 A Data Analysis: 2018-2020

 Temporary work visas are supposed to be good for both workers and the U.S. economy.
-In theory, these visas allow U.S. businesses to fill mostly low-wage jobs that would otherwise sit vacant while giving migrant workers an opportunity to earn more than they can in their home countries.
-Indeed the migrants are often referred to as “guest” workers – a term that implies dignity and respect.
+In theory, these visas allow U.S. businesses to fill mostly low-wage jobs that would otherwise sit vacant while giving migrant workers an opportunity to work in the U.S. Indeed the migrants are often referred to as “guest” workers – a term that implies dignity and respect.
 But in practice, data from the National Human Trafficking Hotline shows that these guests — workers who have followed all the rules and laws and are expecting simply to earn a decent living and return home — are frequently victimized by trafficking or exploitation.

 Guest workers who come to this country legally are frequently exploited and victimized by forced labor and other forms of trafficking.